cypherpunk-academy/2064/en/030_2064_The Command Center.md

 Lilly didn't take her eyes off Marlene.

-Lilly: "I know Taurus, the conspiracy, Saruman's hackers."
+Lilly: "I know Taurus, and about the conspiracy and Saruman's hackers."

-Marlene looked at her in astonishment: "Where from ... do you know that?"
+Marlene looked at her in astonishment: "From where ... do you know that?"

 Lilly: "You write about it in your biography."

 Marlene: "There's not a word about the conspiracy and not a word about Saruman and nothing at all about Taurus.
-It's just a description of what could happen if there were hackers trying to invade."
+It's just a description of what could happen if there were hackers trying to invade the Cypherpunk Academy."

 Lilly looked at Marlene from the corner of her eye: "Come on.
-It was clear that it wasn't just theory.
+It was clear that you didn't just make it up.
-That was far too concrete.
+There were far too many details.
 I understood that the first time I read it.
 And then I found the rest in the archive of your biography."

 Marlene: "In my archive?
 That's not public.
 You hacked my archive?
-Fuck!
-Lilly?"
+Fuck!"
+Marlene raised her eyebrows.
+"Lilly?"

 Lilly looked down briefly: "Hej ... that wasn't soooo well protected.
-If you really wanted nobody to get that, then..."
+If you really wanted nobody to get in there, then..."

-Marlene: "... it was a private archive, not a vulnerability database ..."
+Marlene: "... it is a personal archive, not a vulnerability <hint refer to the box></hint>database like you hacked in the game ..."

-Lilly: "There was a lot of information that was for everyone.
+Lilly: "In your archive was a lot of information that was for everyone.
 You can't just hold it back like that."

 Marlene: "Information for all adults!
+You cannot openly talk about Taurus to children.
 Anyone who wanted it could get it."

 Lilly: "Exactly."

+Marlene: "Any <em>adult</em>."

 They looked into each other's eyes.